akasarto/aspnet-mvc5-starter-template/docs/source/getting-started.rst

 Solution .editorconfig
 ======================

-Under the *0.Solution Items* solution folder, there is the global ``.editorconfig`` file that will ensure consistency between certain aspects of the code.
+Under the **0.Solution Items** solution folder, there is a global ``.editorconfig`` file that will ensure consistency between certain aspects of the code.
 This will apply to all users and will override their indivisual settings for this project.

 More details can be found |editorconfig_link|.